The new Morialta Conservation Park Playground is ready for play, and it’s pretty amazing.

 There are many features incorporating Aboriginal culture which gives the playground a beautiful and respectful link to its surroundings and history.
 Look out for features by local Artist Allan Sumner like the one pictured above.

 Please be aware that it is not a fenced playground so younger children will need close supervision as the creek is not far away, as well as Stradbroke Road.
 There are toilets and new bbq facilities as well as tables and chairs.
-It is now open for play but please be careful of new plants and areas which are roped off, which we should be careful to avoid.

 It’s a perfect spot for a catch up with family and friends and parties.
 There are a couple of shelters to give some cover and of course plenty of trees for shade too.